IBM/graph-db-insights/README.md

 ## Featured technologies

 * [Data Science](https://medium.com/ibm-data-science-experience/): Systems and scientific methods to analyze structured and unstructured data in order to extract knowledge and insights.
+* [Graph Database](https://en.wikipedia.org/wiki/Graph_database): a graph database is a database that uses graph structures for semantic queries with nodes, edges and properties to represent and store data.
+A key concept of the system is the graph (or edge or relationship), which directly relates data items in the store.
+The relationships allow data in the store to be linked together directly, and in many cases retrieved with one operation.

 ## Prerequisite